awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 aws application-autoscaling describe-scheduled-actions --service-namespace appstream --resource-id fleet/fleetname
 ```

-If the scheduled action was successfully created, the JSON output appears similar to the following\.
+If the scheduled action was successfully created, the output appears similar to the following\.

 ```
 {